fjwright/Run-REDUCE/docs/InstallAndRun.md

 [SourceForge](https://sourceforge.net/projects/reduce-algebra/) and
 installed separately.
-Run-REDUCE-FX should find a standard REDUCE installation automatically and not **require** any initial configuration, at least on Microsoft Windows and Ubuntu.
-With [suitable configuration](https://fjwright.github.io/Run-REDUCE-FX/UserGuide.html#Configure) it **should** run on any platform that supports JavaFX 11 or later, but I can only test on Windows 10 and Ubuntu.
+Run-REDUCE-FX should find a standard REDUCE installation automatically and not **require** any initial configuration, at least on Microsoft Windows and Linux.
+With [suitable configuration](https://fjwright.github.io/Run-REDUCE-FX/UserGuide.html#Configure) it **should** run on any platform that supports JavaFX 11 or later, but I can only test on 64-bit Windows 10, Ubuntu 18/20 and Fedora 32.

 You need to have a Java Runtime Environment (JRE) and JavaFX libraries installed, both version 11 or later (preferably the latest release);